shiwano/errdef/README.md

 ### Error Deserialization

-The `errdef/unmarshaler` package provides the ability to deserialize `errdef.Error` instances from structured data such as JSON.
+The `errdef/unmarshaler` package allows you to deserialize `errdef.Error` instances from JSON or other formats.
-This allows you to reconstruct errors received from external systems into well-typed `errdef.Error` instances.

-- **Type-Safe Conversion:** Automatically converts field values to their expected types, supporting numeric types, structs, and slices.
-- **Kind Resolution:** Uses a `Resolver` to map kind strings to error definitions, ensuring the correct error type is restored.
+Use a `Resolver` to map kind strings to error definitions, and the unmarshaler will restore typed errors with their fields and stack traces.
-- **Foreign Error Support:** Handles unknown error types in causes, preserving the cause without losing information.
-- **Stack Preservation:** Restores serialized stack trace information to aid in debugging.
-- **Custom Decoders:** You can provide custom decoders for other formats (e.g., Protobuf, MessagePack) by implementing the `Decoder` function type and using `unmarshaler.New(resolver, decoder)`.

 ```go
 package main